![]() |

 Bangkok Night Flower Market |

-Families are busy with selling and buying flowers while the youth help out and little children are curled up asleep under tables.
-Many of the flowers are sold for Buddhist ceremonies and take the bouquets to the temples as offerings.
-Each type of flower and color represents a wish or blessing.
+Families are busy selling and buying flowers, while the youth lend a hand, and little children curl up asleep under tables.
+Many of the flowers are purchased for Buddhist ceremonies, and the bouquets are taken to the temples as offerings.
+Each type of flower and its color represents a specific wish or blessing.

 ![]() |